C&P Exam for Septum, nasal, deviation of (DC 6502)

 RHINITIS (Section V)

 • 5F.
-Does the Veteran have any of the following granulomatous conditions?: Granulomatous rhinitis / Rhinoscleroma / Wegener's granulomatosis / Lethal midline granuloma / Other granulomatous infection
+Does the Veteran have any of the following granulomatous conditions?
+Yes No If yes, check all that apply: Granulomatous rhinitis Rhinoscleroma Wegener's granulomatosis Lethal midline granuloma Other granulomatous infection Describe:

 LARYNX AND PHARYNX CONDITIONS (Section VI)

 • 6D.
-Does the Veteran have complete organic aphonia?: Constant inability to speak above a whisper / Constant inability to communicate by speech / Other
+Does the Veteran have complete organic aphonia?
+Yes No If yes, check all that apply: Constant inability to speak above a whisper Constant inability to communicate by speech Other Describe:

 • 6E.
-Does the Veteran have incomplete organic aphonia?: Hoarseness (describe frequency) / Inflammation of vocal cords / Inflammation of mucous membrane / Thickening of vocal cords / Nodules of vocal cords / Submucous infiltration of vocal cords / Vocal cord polyps / Other
+Does the Veteran have incomplete organic aphonia?
+Yes No If yes, check all that apply: Hoarseness If checked, describe frequency: Inflammation of vocal cords Inflammation of mucous membrane Thickening of vocal cords

 DEVIATED NASAL SEPTUM (Section VII)